Berstanio/berstanio.github.io/_posts/2022-12-21-swift-runtime.markdown

 ```

 With this patch object function dispatch works fine!

+However, structs object functions are a bit more difficult.
+If a struct is smaller than 32, the struct is passed by value as the *last* function argument, not the first.
+If the struct is larger or equal to 32, it is passed as a pointer to the struct, but in the x20 register (as swiftself).
+The struct should be still cloned and therefor indirectly passed by value.

 With that we also have field support, because looking at the symbols you'll find:
 ```
 $s9swiftTest0B5ClassC5fieldSivs ---> swiftTest.TestClass.field.setter : Swift.Int
 $s9swiftTest0B5ClassC5fieldSivg ---> swiftTest.TestClass.field.getter : Swift.Int
 $s9swiftTest0B5ClassC5fieldSivM ---> swiftTest.TestClass.field.modify : Swift.Int
 ```
-Getter and setter are obious and can be dispatched as normal object functions.
+Getter and setter are obvious and can be dispatched as normal object functions.
 And I have no idea what modify is :/

+Now we can move on to, how we can even create/init objects/structs.

 #### Constructor

+##### Constructor for objects
 The constructor is also just a static function:
 `$s9swiftTest0B5ClassCACycfC ---> swiftTest.TestClass.__allocating_init() -> swiftTest.TestClass`
 NOTE: Don't confuse it with the symbol with the lower case `c` symbol at the end, this is just for initing, not allocation.